-- Watershed Education.
-The Watershed Education program provides instruction and educational - materials to students, teachers, and the general public.
-The program's goal is to increase awareness - of the causes of non-point source pollution and to encourage the reduction of pollutant loads - entering Austin's creeks.
-Watershed Education's campaigns are implemented citywide, but many of - their campaigns are particularly relevant to the problems facing the Shoal Creek watershed.
-For - example, the "Scoop the Poop" campaign specifically targets one of the non-point sources of - bacteria that contribute to the impairment of Shoal Creek for contact recreation-household pets - but the contribute to the impairment of order for containing personal perso - can be sources of E. coli when storm runoff carries dry-land deposits of animal waste into streams. - Similarly, the Grow Green landscape program focuses on encouraging homeowners to adopt earth- - wise landscaping practices.
-The "don't overfertilize" message describes the water quality impacts - from excess nutrients in streams and then gives specific information on organic products and - application guidelines. - Find more information at: www.austintexas.gov/department/watershed-protection/education
+Watershed Education.
+The Watershed Education program provides instruction and educational materials to students, teachers, and the general public.
+The program's goal is to increase awareness of the causes of non-point source pollution and to encourage the reduction of pollutant loads entering Austin's creeks.
+Watershed Education's campaigns are implemented citywide, but many of their campaigns are particularly relevant to the problems facing the Shoal Creek watershed.
+For example, the "Scoop the Poop" campaign specifically targets one of the non-point sources of bacteria that contribute to the impairment of Shoal Creek for contact recreation-household pets can be sources of E. coli when storm runoff carries dry-land deposits of animal waste into streams.
+Similarly, the Grow Green landscape program focuses on encouraging homeowners to adopt earthwise landscaping practices.
+The "don't overfertilize" message describes the water quality impacts from excess nutrients in streams and then gives specific information on organic products and application guidelines.

+Find more information at: www.austintexas.gov/department/watershed-protection/education